-Extremely fast advanced longsword for a great damage in longsword duels discipline.
+Extremely fast advanced longsword for great damage in longsword duels discipline.

 The purpose of this essay is to state the historicity of the sword design in question, to classify it accordingly to the major typology systems which deal with medieval European swords, and to establish the possible compatible combinations of arms and armor.

-The weapon becomes very prominent between the late medieval and Renaissance periods, in which it varies in function, from tool of war to self-defence implement, and even as fashion and judicial resource, as in the “trials by combat”.
-It varies a lot in shape, both the blade and the hilt components such as guards, handles and pommels.
-This happens, at least in part, due to the nature of the sword production activity, in late middle ages, which involved rarely only a single artisan: instead, the sword manufacture process was composed by a series of different stages, with generally a “swordsmith” making solely the blades, and jewellers and other artisans (like wood and leatherworkers) making other parts of the weapons.
+The weapon becomes very prominent between the late medieval and Renaissance periods, in which it varies in function, from the tool of war to self-defense implement, and even as a fashion and judicial resource, as in the “trials by combat”.
+It varies a lot in shape, both the blade and the hilt components such as guards, handles, and pommels.
+This happens, at least in part, due to the nature of the sword production activity, in the late middle ages, which involved rarely only a single artisan: instead, the sword manufacture process was composed of a series of different stages, with generally a “swordsmith” making solely the blades, and jewelers and other artisans (like wood and leatherworkers) making other parts of the weapons.

 All these individual parts were then combined by the professional known as “cutler”, who assembled and effectively “sold” the sword to the final client.
-This complex process leads to an enormous variety of “longswords”, where some where even reshaped though the years, having pieces modified or replaced, even the entire blades.
+This complex process leads to an enormous variety of “longswords”, where some were even reshaped through the years, having pieces modified or replaced, even the entire blades.

-In modern times, the term became synonymous of swords longer than the “arming sword” (the classical “knightly” one handed sword) and shorter than true “two handed swords”, like the german Zeinhanders, Italian “spadones” and the Spanish/Portuguese “espadon”/“montante”.
+In modern times, the term became synonymous with swords longer than the “arming sword” (the classical “knightly” one-handed sword) and shorter than true “two-handed swords”, like the german Zeinhanders, Italian “spadones” and the Spanish/Portuguese “espadon”/“montante”.